Pylons/pylonsrtd/faq/pylonsproject.rst

 -------------------------------------------------

 The Pyramid codebase is derived almost entirely from an older web framework named repoze.bfg.
-The BFG name is gone, and with the lovefest with Pylons, it's now indisputable that the-artist-formerly-known-as-BFG is gaining a wider audience.
+The BFG name is gone, and with the Pylons merger the-framework-formerly-known-as-BFG is gaining a wider audience.
 BFG's community was primarily comprised of ex-Zope-users.

 It's true that repoze.bfg drops its identity and becomes Pyramid, part of the Pylons Project.
 But that's a good thing.
 All of us need something with